firstdraft/omnicalc_mockups/README.md

 - `public/descriptive_statistics/new_start.html`
 - `public/descriptive_statistics/results_start.html`

+There is an index of these files located at `public/index.html`, to make it easier for you to navigate between them.
+Open `index.html` in Chrome now.

-Open up one of them and you'll see that these are blank HTML documents, except that they are already have the boilerplate `<html>`, `<head>`, etc, tags; and they are already `<link>`ed to the external stylesheets for Bootstrap and Font Awesome.
+In Atom, take a look at `public/word_count/new_start.html`.
+You'll see that it is a blank HTML document, except that it already has the boilerplate `<html>`, `<head>`, etc, tags; and they are already `<link>`ed to the external stylesheets for Bootstrap and Font Awesome.

-For your eight starter files, you'll find your eight targets live at the following URLs:
+Your goal is to make your eight local starter files look like the following eight targets:

  - [https://omnicalc-target.herokuapp.com/word_count/new](https://omnicalc-target.herokuapp.com/word_count/new)
  - [https://omnicalc-target.herokuapp.com/word_count/results](https://omnicalc-target.herokuapp.com/word_count/results)